quaziashfaq/notes/cloud/aws.md

   - Operating system, network, and firewall configuration
   - platform, applications, identity and access management
   - Customer Data

+Encryption is a shared responsibility between AWS and customers.

 ### Cloud Compliance